zemse/hardhat-tracer/README.md

 # Hardhat TypeScript plugin boilerplate

 This is a sample Hardhat plugin written in TypeScript.
-Creating a Hardhat plugin can be as easy as extracting a part of your config into a different file, wrapping it in a function and publishing it to npm.
+Creating a Hardhat plugin can be as easy as extracting a part of your config into a different file and publishing it to npm.

 This sample project contains an example on how to do that, but also comes with many more features:

 - A mocha test suite ready to use